 I mentioned at the top of the page that there can be overlaps in the types of editing.
 So, for example, POV errors (often known as ‘head hopping’), usually come under the remit of a structural or line edit.
 However, I have had some training in POV, so if I spot something while copy-editing, I will of course flag it for your attention and hopefully suggest an amendment.
 Similarly, while I’m not there to analyse the narrative style or characters’ tone of voice, I do think a good copy-editor should be able to ‘feel’ when something is wrong, and make suggestions that could sharpen the text.
 So if something sounds clunky or awkward to me, I will highlight it and offer an alternative suggestion.
 I’ve had writers tell me that when doing a copy-edit I have ‘gone beyond the brief’, which I’m happy to do if I think it will help their novel.

 The final part of the process is the proofread, which looks for errors or inconsistencies in spelling, grammar and punctuation that were missed by the copy-editor, or anything that has slipped in while the author has gone through the copy-editor’s suggestions.
 It is the last opportunity to check the text for mistakes before it is typeset/formatted.
 However, a word of caution: if you are thinking of proofreading your own work – don’t.
-It is nigh-on impossible to spot the errors in your writing, and this applies to first-time writers as well as experienced authors.
-It’s something to do with the brain knowing what’s coming, so rather than looking coldly for typos, it skims the text.
-But that’s just something I read…
+It is nigh-on impossible to spot all the errors in your writing, and this applies to experienced authors as well as first-time writers.
+It’s something to do with the brain knowing what’s coming because you wrote it, so rather than dispassionately looking for errors, it skims the text and fills in what it thinks is there.